warning

 Let's get started.

-So the outcome for our lesson today is I can name and group animals that are carnivores, herbivores and omnivores.
+So the outcome for our lesson today is I can name and group animals that are carnivores, herbivores, and omnivores.

-And these are those key words that I was talking about.
+And these are those keywords that I was talking about.

 And some of you may already know what these mean, but we're going to look at all of these different words in today's lesson.

-So we're going to talk through some key words now and it's important we practise saying them.
+So we're going to talk through some keywords now, and it's important we practise saying them.

 So I'm going to say the word and I want you to repeat it back to me.

-My turn, meat, your turn, super.
+My turn, meat, your turn.

-My turn, plant, your turn, fantastic.
+My turn, plant, your turn.

 My turn, carnivore, your turn.

-Wow, my turn, herbivore, your turn.
+Wow My turn, herbivore, your turn.

-Wow, you have done such an amazing job of saying these key words.
+Wow, you have done such an amazing job of saying these keywords.

-Well done everyone, I'm very impressed.
+I'm very impressed.

 So our lesson today is going to be in three sections and the first part of our lesson is going to be thinking about what to animals eat.